faraazahmad/blog/content/post/find-your-niche/index.md

 >
 >-- Steve Jobs

-I've been wanting to write this blog post for a few years now, but I've never had the right kind of experience to convince myself that I'm the right person to do so.
+I've been wanting to write this blog post for a few years now, but I've never had the kind of experience to convince myself that I'm the right person to do so.

 You see, I've been interested in computers for as long as I can remember.
-It started off with playing video games, entering cheat codes in Grand Theft Auto, editing the config files to flip the game mechanics, downloading website templates and messing up the CSS, trying to build my own operating system, it goes on.
+It started off with playing video games, quickly entering cheat codes in Grand Theft Auto to try and break the engine, editing the config files to flip the game mechanics, downloading website templates and messing up the CSS, trying to build my own operating system, my own video games, it goes on.
 So when high school ended, it was pretty clear to me that **I wanted to do something with software, I just didn't know what.**

 I've heard a lot of other folks have this problem too, especially younger developers.
 Given the advancement of tech in the last 10 years, combined with massive proliferation of tech stacks, I believe the opportunity costs are higher than